Greetings from the Central County Fire Department!

 Our service area encompasses approximately 12 square miles and we serve a population of 40,000.
 For readers not familiar with the area, our jurisdiction is in close proximity to San Francisco International Airport – a stopping ground for thousands of people daily.
 Our jurisdiction has large wildland urban interface areas and neighborhoods consisting of single-family homes, multi-residential buildings, retail and business districts, hotels, a regional hospital, care facilities, numerous schools, as well as a large industrial area.
 A commuter railway and two major highways provide travelers with transportation leading north and south through our jurisdiction.

 We maintain four strategically located and professionally staffed fire stations, in addition to an administrative headquarters and training tower.
 The Department staffs four fire engines and one ladder truck 24 hours a day, everyday.
-A medium-duty Urban Search & Rescue unit is also housed at one of our fire stations and is cross-staffed with on-duty personnel.
+A Heavy-Duty Urban Search & Rescue unit is also housed at one of our fire stations and is cross-staffed with on-duty personnel.
 A battalion chief oversees all daily operations of CCFD fire units.
 The Department responds to approximately 4,500 calls for service annually.

 The top-ranking leader of the Department is the Fire Chief, supported by a command structure of a Deputy Chief, Division Chiefs, Battalion Chiefs, and Captains.
 Our personnel are a diverse group, with firefighters trained as apparatus operators, paramedics, as well as a large number trained in Special Operations.
 Several of our Special Operations trained personnel are members of California Urban Search and Rescue Task Force 3.
 We also have members trained in specialty positions including fire inspectors, SWAT paramedics and fire mechanics.